eunos-1128/QMEAN/doc/source/getting_started.rst

 Build QMEAN
 --------------------------------------------------------------------------------

-QMEAN requires the OpenStructure framework with all its depencies to be installed.
+QMEAN requires the OpenStructure framework with Python 3 and all other depencies to be installed.
 Please follow the instructions on `openstructure.org <http://www.openstructure.org/>`_ to compile from source.
-Once you successfully compiled OpenStructure, you need following python modules:
+Once you successfully compiled OpenStructure, you need following Python modules:

 * numpy
 * scipy